fatimahmayouf/HW_Week2_Day1_DefiningClasses/README.md

 ## Part II - Practice with Instance Constrcuting and Class Funcions.
 ---
-### Write a Kotlin class named Book using primary constructor with following features:
+### Write a class named Book using primary constructor with following features:

 Instance variables :
 - title for the title of book of type String.